aleamb/echo-servers/README.md

 # Implementations of an echo server

-This repo contains a echo-servers implemented using differents languages/frameworks.
+This repo contains multiple implementations of an echo-servers using differents languages/frameworks.

 ## Implementations